 - Tenant-in-common.
 Owning real estate property with someone as tenants-in-common allows the cotenant’s interest in the property to pass to a beneficiary named in the will when that tenant dies.

-For help creating a trust or a will, or to make sure that the way you hold title is in your best interest, call the Law Offices of Shane Smith to speak with a skilled Georgia estate-planning lawyer today at (770) 487-8999.
+For help creating a trust or a will, or to make sure that the way you hold title is in your best interest, call Shane Smith Law to speak with a skilled Georgia estate-planning lawyer today at (770) 487-8999.